Rafael1s/Deep-Reinforcement-Learning-Algorithms/CarRacing-From-Pixels-PPO/README.md

-# Project - CarRacing with PPO, Learning from Pixels
+# Project - CarRacing with PPO, Learning from Raw Pixels

 ### Introduction